flashbots/mempool-dumpster/README.md

 ## Interesting analyses

-- Amount of transactions which eventually lands on chain + inclusionDelay (by source)
-- Transaction quality (i.e. for high-volume XOF sources)
+- Something interesting in `inclusionDelay`?
-- Trash transactions
+- Trash transactions (invalid noce, not enough sender funds)

 Feel free to continue the conversation in the [Flashbots Forum](https://collective.flashbots.net/t/mempool-dumpster-a-free-mempool-transaction-archive/2401)!